kraswathy20/AdviceApi-useEffect/README.md

+This is  a simple React app exploring useState() and useEffect() hooks.It uses some APIs to fetch data.
+Focuses on fetching initial data from API using useEffect.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.